 What is the Buyer's Journey?

-The Buyer's Journey is the path that a user travels from the time they detect a problem or need, investigate the possible solutions and alternatives, and finally decides to acquire a product or service that solves the situation.
-This purchase cycle consists of three different stages that we will analyze in detail below.
-It is essential to know where your visitor is along their journey, in order to select the right type of content, tone of voice, format, timing, etc. All of this to turn this person into a customer.
+The Buyer's Journey is the path that a user takes from the time they detect a problem or need, investigate the possible solutions and alternatives, and finally decide to acquire a product or service that solves the situation.
+This buying cycle consists of three different stages: discovery, consideration, and decision stages.
+It is essential to know where your visitor is at in their journey in order to select the right type of content, tone of voice, timing, etc. All of this with the objective of turning a mere prospect into a paying customer.

 The different phases of the Buyer Journey are: